vegardit/haxe-doctest/README.md

 Python's [doctest](https://docs.python.org/2/library/doctest.html) command that generates unit tests based on assertions specified within the source code.

-`haxe-doctest` supports the generation of test cases for:[Haxe Unit](http://haxe.org/manual/std-unit-testing.html), [MUnit](https://github.com/massiveinteractive/MassiveUnit), and it's own [test runner](#doctest-testrunner) which is recommended for efficient testing from within FlashDevelop.
+`haxe-doctest` supports the generation of test cases for [Haxe Unit](http://haxe.org/manual/std-unit-testing.html), [MUnit](https://github.com/massiveinteractive/MassiveUnit), and it's own [test runner](#doctest-testrunner) which is recommended for efficient testing from within FlashDevelop.

 How to specify test assertions
 ------------------------------